-- reflect any geotechnical constraints and be sited in accordance with geotechnical advice; - avoid ecologically sensitive areas, including areas of indigenous vegetation and wetlands; - take into account safety in design, including through construction, operation and decommissioning; - provide for ease of access and ongoing maintenance; - manage adverse effects on visual amenity; and - meet the stormwater management requirements in Policy 4.7. - 5.2 To ensure subdivision does not occur without an approved Comprehensive Development Plan. - 5.3 To ensure subdivision layout and development in the Aokautere Greenfield Residential Area: - Provides neighbourhoods with regular lot patterns and with a sufficient range of lot sizes to encourage diversity in the types of houses to be built - Achieves a Lot size and a housing density of 25 dwellings per hectare or denser in the Medium Density Village Area reflects neighbourhood character - Reflects the intended neighbourhood character shown on the Aokautere Structure Plan (Map 7A.4B) - Varies lot size and housing density to reflect the proximity of amenities including open spaces and any Local Business Zone - Contributes to the achievement of any identified residential yield requirements over time. - 5.4 To ensure subdivision and development within the Aokautere Greenfield Residential Area - Makes Aokautere's elevated and incised terrain visible and accessible to the public including through: - o streets that provide views of the gullies and the wider landscape, - o public access to a network of cycleways and recreational trails; and - o linear access to the gully reserves with residential lots on one side only. - Varies the arrangement of streets, lots and dwellings in response to gullies, plateaus and promontories - Minimises the number of rear lots - Retains natural or near-natural contours; - Forms an accessible and permeable urban block structure to maximise connectivity and provide road access from two directions for most households. - Ensures that development on the promontories: - a.
-Clusters lots to and arranges buildings and roads to: - i. frame views of the gully reserves; and - ii. create well-defined communal spaces at the plateau ends.
+- be resilient to the effects of climate change and avoid increasing natural hazard risks on people, property or the environment; - reflect any geotechnical constraints and be sited in accordance with geotechnical advice; - avoid ecologically sensitive areas, including areas of indigenous vegetation and wetlands; - take into account safety in design, including through construction, operation and decommissioning; - provide for ease of access and ongoing maintenance; - manage adverse effects on visual amenity; and - meet the stormwater management requirements in Policy 4.7. - 5.2 To ensure subdivision does not occur without an approved Comprehensive Development Plan. - 5.3 To ensure subdivision layout and development in the Aokautere Greenfield Residential Area: - Provides neighbourhoods with regular lot patterns and with a sufficient range of lot sizes to encourage diversity in the types of houses to be built - Achieves a Lot size and a housing density of 25 dwellings per hectare or denser in the Medium Density Village Area reflects neighbourhood character - Reflects the intended neighbourhood character shown on the Aokautere Structure Plan (Map 7A.4B) - Varies lot size and housing density to reflect the proximity of amenities including open spaces and any Local Business Zone - Contributes to the achievement of any identified residential yield requirements over time. - 5.4 To ensure that subdivision and development within the Aokautere Greenfield Residential Area achieves the following design principles: - Connectivity with existing and future developments in a manner which is responsive to landform and the proximity of any local centre - Makes Aokautere's elevated and incised terrain visible and accessible to the public, including through: - o streets that provide views of the gullies and the wider landscape, - o public access to a network of cycleways and recreational trails; and - o linear access to the gully reserves with residential lots on one side only. - Varies the arrangement of streets, lots and dwellings in response to gullies, plateaus and promontories; and retains key views along identified corridors - Clustered development on elevated sites at the plateau ends, with neighbouring sites separated with areas of restored vegetation - Minimises the number of rear lots; - Ensures that medium-density residential areas have good access to amenity and associated public or communal areas with significant vegetation - Ensures that development on the plateaus: - Retains natural or near-natural contours; - Includes single-loaded gully edge streets that provide:

+- views of the gullies and the wider landscape; - public access to a network of cycleways and recreational trails; and - linear access to the gully reserves with residential lots on one side only frontage on the edges of the reserves. - Forms a well-connected, accessible and permeable urban block structure to maximise connectivity and provide road access from two directions for most households. - as shown on the Aokautere Structure Plan. - Ensures that development on the promontories: - a.
+Clusters lots and arranges buildings and roads to: - i. frame views of the gully reserves; and - ii. create well-defined communal spaces at the plateau ends b.
+Utilises central communal spaces to: